Nottingham Forest 0-4 Fulham: Aleksandar Mitrovic double sends Cottagers second in Championship

 Lewis Grabban had a great chance to level things straight after the interval, but he blazed over after being picked out by strike-partner Johnson.

-Cooper's men were made to pay not long after during a nine-minute period which yielded three Fulham goals.
+Cooper's team were made to pay not long after during a nine-minute period which yielded three Fulham goals.

 Firstly, a mix-up in the box following a quick free-kick allowed Mitrovic to nip in ahead of Tobias Figueiredo and tap home to double the lead.